Blood pressure should be basically stable. If it regularly changes from very high to very low, a person can experience a range of complications.

-- Stop smoking: Smoking harms the arteries and causes high blood pressure.
+- Stopping smoking: Smoking harms the arteries and can cause high blood pressure.

-- Eat more fruits, vegetables, whole grains, and lean protein: Reduce or eliminate added sugars and processed foods.
+- Eating more fruits, vegetables, whole grains, and lean protein: Reduce or eliminate added sugars and processed foods.

-- Get regular exercise: Moderate-intensity exertion, such as walking at a quick pace, is recommended by the American Heart Association.
-A person should do this for 30 minutes per day, at least 5 days a week.
+- Getting regular exercise: The American Heart Association recommends moderate-intensity exertion, such as walking at a quick pace.
+A person should do this for 30 minutes per day, at least five days a week.

-- Limit alcohol consumption: Women should drink no more than one drink per day and men no more than two drinks per day.
+- Limiting alcohol consumption: Women should drink no more than one drink per day and men no more than two drinks per day.
 Drinking more than this can raise blood pressure.

-- Find healthy ways to lower stress: Meditation, deep breathing exercises, guided imagery, and other techniques to manage stress can help to avoid spikes in blood pressure.
+- Finding healthy ways to lower stress: Meditation, deep breathing exercises, guided imagery, and other techniques to manage stress can help to avoid spikes in blood pressure.

-- Consume less sodium: Excessively salty foods can cause sharp increases in blood pressure.
+- Consuming less sodium: Excessively salty foods can cause sharp increases in blood pressure.

-- Reduce the intake of caffeine: Caffeinated drinks can cause temporary spikes in blood pressure, and they may make anxiety worse.
+- Reducing the intake of caffeine: Caffeinated drinks can cause temporary spikes in blood pressure, and may make anxiety worse.

 Consult a doctor for personalized guidance.